pqvst/cafeandcowork/data/taipei/gingin-coffee.md

   - drinks.jpg
 ---

 The unique interior style and extensive menu is definitely the highlight here.
 The food options sound really good and the drinks menu has a little bit of everything (tea, coffee, sodas, cocktails).
 There are a couple of large worktables, some smaller tables, and a lot of counter seating (good if you want to work standing up).
 There are some drawbacks for working though.
 The seats are not particularly comfortable though (hard wooden chairs).
-Some power outlets scattered around, but there was no WiFi (not sure if that's permanent or just a temporary issue).
+Some power outlets scattered around, but there was no WiFi unfortunately.